 Note that not all policies are created equal and you do not necessarily have to purchase directly from the cruise line when you plan a cruise.
 In many instances, the cruise line offers may not be your best option.

 Common features of a comprehensive policy include coverage for trip interruption, trip cancellation, trip delay or missed connections, baggage loss or delay, medical expenses, medical evacuation, repatriation, involuntary job loss, or pregnancy.
 A good policy will extend coverage when these events happen to you, or you have to cancel because the event happens to a travel companion.
 You will also want a policy that provides full reimbursement regardless of when a cancellation occurs.

 Once you’ve booked your cruise, get ready for a great adventure!
 But, no matter what cruise you ultimately book, you will still have some additional decisions to make that will greatly shape you cruise vacation and will influence how much you actually spend.
 Some of the biggest decisions in this regard involve booking shore excursions.
 And, deciding what onboard packages to buy like drink packages.

-We have several posts on shore excursions that can help you sort out those decisions.
+We have several posts on shore excursions that can help you sort out those decisions when you’re cruise planning.
 And, you should also check out our post on cruise line drink packages.
-We also have advice on cruise accessories to pack, and cruise mistakes to avoid.
+We also have advice on what to pack for a cruise, what cruise accessories to take, and cruise mistakes to avoid.